ROIcoin/ROIcoin/README.md

 > - Paid on Term Deposits (aka Fixed deposit / time deposit)
 > - Regular deposits can have a maximum of 1 year interest
+> - Term deposits may have up to 2 years of interest
+> - This allows users to lock up funds for a specified amount of time up to two years.

 ## Why?